IHEC/ihec-ecosystems/README.md

 ### Minimum required track types

-A description of the public access data files that should be provided by each group is [available here](./minimum_required_track_types.md).
+A description of the public access (processed) data files that should be provided by each group is [available here](./minimum_required_track_types.md).

 ## IHEC Data Hubs

-IHEC Data Hubs are the IHEC metadata exchange specification.
+IHEC Data Hub are the documents that IHEC members produce to exchange metadata.
 These JSON-formatted documents are mostly used to submit data to the IHEC Data Portal.
 The JSON Schema, a validator and a converter to UCSC Genome Browser track hub documents are [available here](./IHEC_Data_Hub).